VDI deployments must start with a detailed consideration of server-side capabilities and an assessment of hardware upgrade needs.

 Server requirements to support VDI

-It's important to note that there is no single list of VDI hardware requirements.
+It's important to note that no single list of VDI hardware requirements exists.
 The issue is not a lack of support; VDI will operate on almost any current virtualized server.
 Rather, the number of VDI instances that may be deployed on a server is limited by that server's available computing resources.

 This may seem like a lot of instances, but consider that an enterprise large enough to justify a VDI initiative may employ 1,000 people or more -- this means at least 10 such servers would be required for the deployment, along with additional servers to support growth and failover.
 An enterprise with 5,000 users would need roughly 50 such physical servers with the added costs of hypervisor and VDI platform licensing.